sassoftware/relic/README.md

 Other features include:

 * Generating and importing keys in the token
+* Importing certificate chains from a PKCS#12 file
 * Creating X509 certificate signing requests (CSR) and self-signed certificates
 * Creating simple PGP public keys
 * RSA and ECDSA supported for all signature types